 "Indigenous librarianship unites the discipline of librarianship with Indigenous approaches to knowledge, theory, and research methodology."
-(Burns, Doyle, Joseph & Krebs.
-2009: 2330).
-Indigenous Librarianship in Encyclopedia of Library and Information Sciences (3rd Edition) (pp. 2330-2346).
-Taylor & Francis (and Open Access rev version).
+(From Indigenous Librarianship by Burns, Doyle, Joseph & Krebs, 2009).

-"It is my view that you need to look carefully at the way Aboriginal people are portrayed in libraries, and you need to reach out to Aboriginal people and show us that we are welcome to participate in an area which we were excluded from for a long time." — Mick Dodson, 1993, cited in Aboriginal and Torres Strait Islander Library and Information Resources Network Protocols (2012).
+"It is my view that you need to look carefully at the way Aboriginal people are portrayed in libraries, and you need to reach out to Aboriginal people and show us that we are welcome to participate in an area which we were excluded from for a long time."
+(From Mick Dodson cited in Aboriginal and Torres Strait Islander Library and Information Resources Network Protocols, 2012).

-"The Truth and Reconciliation Committee of the Canadian Federation of Library Associations (CFLA-FCAB) released a report today outlining a path forward for respecting Indigenous culture and increasing access to traditional Indigenous knowledge.
+"The Truth and Reconciliation Committee of the Canadian Federation of Library Associations (CFLA-FCAB) released a report [on Apr 24, 2017] outlining a path forward for respecting Indigenous culture and increasing access to traditional Indigenous knowledge.
 The 77-page report, which is the product of months of research and evaluation, makes ten recommendations to enhance experiences and opportunities for Indigenous peoples and researchers in Canada by decolonizing libraries and archives and their practices."